Contributing to MLSYSIM

 Good feature requests include:

-- What hardware/model you want added and why
+- What hardware, model, or solver you want added and why

-- A link to the official specification document
+- A link to the official specification or paper

 2. Adding Hardware to the Silicon Zoo

-Every chip in the Silicon Zoo follows a strict format with mandatory provenance metadata.
-Here is the pattern using the A100 as a reference:
+Every chip in the Silicon Zoo lives in one of five categories: Cloud, Workstation, Mobile, Edge, or Tiny.
+Each entry follows a strict format with mandatory provenance metadata.

 # In mlsysim/hardware/registry.py